AllisonJiao/MuJoCo-demo/README.md

 # MuJoCo Gripper Training

 This project implements a multi-stage curriculum learning approach for training a gripper to manipulate a block using MuJoCo and Stable-Baselines3.
+All training is done through unified scripts that support all four stages:
+- `train_ppo_improved.py` - Proximal Policy Optimization (PPO) training
+- `train_sac_improved.py` - Soft Actor-Critic (SAC) training

 ## Setup